Tessa’s Recipe Rundown

 - In a medium saucepan, whisk the sugar, cocoa, cornstarch, and salt.
 Gradually add the milk, whisking until smooth.
 Set over medium heat and cook, whisking constantly, until the mixture thickens and comes to a boil, about 10 minutes.

 - Remove from the heat.
 Add in the peanut butter and chocolate and stir until melted.
 Stir in the vanilla and reserved gelatin mixture.
 Pour the pudding into the pie crust.
 Garnish with the peanuts.
-Chill the pie in the fridge for at least 3 hours, or preferably overnight, until well chilled and set.
-Slice and serve!
+Chill the pie in the fridge for at least 3 hours, or preferably overnight, until well chilled and set, before slicing and serving.
 Store in the fridge, covered, for up to 3 days.

 Recipe Notes